ShaikMoAbdullah/Technical_paper_1/tech_markdown.md

    * ### Perl
    * ### Ruby

 * ### Elasticsearch comes with a wide set of features.
-In addition to its **speed**, **scalability**, and **resiliency**, Elasticsearch has a number of powerful built-in features that make storing and searching data even more efficient, such as data rollups and index lifecycle management.
+In addition to its **speed**, **scalability**, and **resiliency**, Elasticsearch has several powerful built-in features that make storing and searching data even more efficient, such as data rollups and index lifecycle management.

 <br />